bishbash21/bishbash21.github.io/README.md

-# A map of areas where you can walk or bike within 10 minutes to heavy & light rail stations, ferry wharves, and bus stops in Sydney #
+# A map of areas where you can walk or bike within 10 minutes to train & light rail stations, and bus stops in Sydney #
 **Access the map here: https://bishbash21.github.io**<br>
 <br>
 ## Public transport stops used:<br>